yeatmanlab/roar-docs/docs/cloud-functions/gse-roar-admin/sync-assignments-on-administration-update.md

 ### Deployment and Maintenance

-- **Deployment**: Deploy this function using Firebase CLI tools or through the Firebase Console, ensuring that memory settings and trigger paths are correctly configured.
-- **Maintenance**: Monitor the function’s performance and error logs to address any operational issues promptly.
-Regular updates may be necessary to adapt to changes in the data schema or to optimize performance.
+This function is deployed automatically using GitHub actions, whenever changes are merged into the `main` branch.

-This function plays a critical role in maintaining the integrity and consistency of administration-related data within the system.
-It ensures that organizational structures and user assignments reflect the most current state of administration documents, which is crucial for accurate data representation and user management.
+This function plays a critical role in maintaining the integrity and consistency of administration-related data.
+It ensures that user assignments reflect the most current state of administration documents.

 [//]: # (This function is designed to sync globally defined adminstrations with user-specific assignments.)